deanna-stover/coursesCNU/2021/engl350spring2021/twitter.md

 ### Week 9 and Week 15

-* These weeks are short, so I will only be requiring **one tweet and one reply/retweet with comment**.
+* These weeks are short, so I will only be requiring one tweet and one reply/retweet with comment.

 * You'll submit tweets via Scholar on *Wednesdays* these weeks (March 17th and April 28th).